jiangchenli101/jiangchenli101.github.io/_pages/about.md

 This is a short bio.

 ### [News]
--Jan.
-2022: a new journey is opened in a new tiger year!
+-2022: a new journey is opened in a new tiger year!
 Now I am a tenure-track Associate Professor in College of Civil Aviation in Nanjing University of Aeronautics and Astronautics.
 Hope everything will be fine and good luck to everyone.
 Welcome everyone to Nanjing, China!

 -Sep.
 2021: one our journal paper is accepted.
 (Top ITS journal, and I am the first author).